Intermittent Fast to Increase Your Lifespan

 The key to reaping the health benefits of intermittent fasting is by taking on intermittent fasting as a lifestyle.
 Over time, your body’s ability to switch from using glucose to fat as a fuel source improves, a process called metabolic flexibility.
 The ability of your body to use glucose as a fuel also improves, an important factor in reducing disease risk from diabetes.

 Research has shown improvement in mental ability, physical performance and ability to ward off disease compounds.
 Specifically, your body may show improvements in heart rate, reduction in accumulation of fat around the belly and improvement to endurance levels.
-The level of improvements is further enhanced when combined with a lifestyle of regular exercise.
+The level of improvement is further enhanced when combined with a lifestyle of regular exercise.

 Take home message: There is a smorgasbord of intermittent varieties available to try and the key to reaping the health benefits is to stick to the one which you can maintain for the long term.